UA program supporting school gardens now covers 19 campuses in Tucson

 “Continuing to foster the love of the outdoors is really what is on my agenda,” Pederson said.
 “I just want them to love to be out here and not be afraid of it.”

-For Challenger Middle School, teacher Veronica Huizar, their gardens are a place to build pride and community, as well as learn wellness and leadership skills.
+For Challenger Middle School teacher Veronica Huizar, the school’s gardens are a place to build pride and community.

 The garden is managed by Huizar’s Student Wellness Advocacy Team class, with support from the UA interns.
 The SWAT students come out nearly every day to pull weeds, water and clean up the garden.
 The SWAT class also helps create a healthier lunchroom, harvesting the food they grow and putting on taste-testing events.